 Wellesley was absent from his wife throughout most of the Peninsular War, from 1807 to 1814.
 When he returned, he quickly discovered his wife had aged.
 She was also someone people described as “dumpy,” and, in addition, to make her appearance even less appealing, she was also short-sighted and squinted most of the time.

-With her arrival, the people of Paris viewed Kitty in various ways.
-One newspaper reported that in her new role “her manners were still as amiable, her demeanour as unobtrusive.”
+With her arrival, the people of Paris viewed Kitty Pakenham in various ways.
+The Dublin Evening Packet and Correspondent reported that in her new role “her manners were still as amiable, her demeanour as unobtrusive.”
 Germaine de Staël described her as “adorable,” while Elizabeth Yorke was not so enthusiastic, although she did give her a back-handed compliment:

 “The Duchess of Wellington has arrived to take her station here.
 Her appearance, unfortunately, does not correspond to one’s notion of an ambassadress or the wife of a hero, but she succeeds uncommonly well in her part, and takes all proper pains to make herself and her parties agreeable.”

 In Paris, the couple liberally entertained the likes of such as guests as Madame de Genlis (writer, educator, and one-time governess to the Children of France), Charles-Maurice de Talleyrand-Périgord (Napoleon’s chief diplomat), and Madame Récamier (socialite and hostess).
-According to one twenty-first writer:
+According to one twenty-first century writer, M. Hichens:

 “[S]he sat at the head of his [Wellington’s] table, dressed unsuitably in white muslin, chatting cluelessly and indiscreetly and forever gushing about her husband, which was anathema to him.
 However, somehow they managed to keep up appearances and there was no question of a divorce or legal separation, even though Arthur was by no means unresponsive to the many advances from the beautiful women around him.”

 In late 1817 or early 1818 Kitty suffered a “lamentable” injury where she seriously tore one of her Achilles tendons and was thereafter “indisposed” for many weeks.
-According to one newspaper:
+According to The Morning Post: